MichaelBaynon/Closures-in-JavaScript-Lesson-Plan/README.md

  Your job is to right code to handle the total shirts purchased and multiply that times the freeShirts variable.

+### Bonus

+Sadly this sale was just way to costly so your company asked you to reduce the sale to 2 shirts = for every one purchased

+Without directly changing the initial freeShirts variable set on line 1 change the sale to be 2 times instead of 3 times

 ```
 var freeShirts = 3;